-The blue skies and sunny days of summer are just around the corner.
+The blue skies and sunny days of summer are here.
 But for those of us who love keeping cool when the mercury start to rise, here are a few great ways to chill out in Richmond.
 From outdoor pools and breezy parks to bubble tea joints and frozen dessert hot spots, read on for our favourite ways to tackle summer in the city without working up a sweat.

 There’s one almost universal reason to love summer’s elevated temperatures: ice cream.
 Richmond is sprinkled with places to discover new favourites, from soft-serve specialists Screamers to the quirky Milkcow Cafe.
 But there’s more to the chilled dessert scene here—check out the sweet, shaved ice-like bingsoo at Snowy Village––it’s the kind of deliciously-frosty treat that gives brain freeze a good name.